 Transgender and intersex rights are amongst the strongest in the world.
 People may change their gender legally without surgery.

-Despite having a LGBT friendly government, the LGBT+ scene is not as well developed in Malta as it is other European countries, with relatively fewer dedicated bars and cafés.
-Nonetheless, a majority of nightlife venues and beaches are LGBT friendly and welcome the community.
+Despite having an LGBTQIA+ friendly government, the LGBTQIA+ scene is not as well developed in Malta as it is other European countries, with relatively fewer dedicated bars and cafés.
+Nonetheless, a majority of nightlife venues and beaches are LGBTQIA+ friendly and welcome the community.
 The pride parade in Valletta every September is a major tourist draw, often with local politicians in attendance.

 A 2018 recognition of spousal visas for same-sex couples by the Court of Final Appeal raised the hopes of expats looking to move to Asia’s financial hub.
 Homosexuality itself has been legal since 1991; however, local law doesn’t recognize same-sex marriage or civil partnerships.
 This could change following the Hong Kong High Court’s January 2019 agreement to hear two separate challenges to the territory’s ban on same-sex marriage.
 In May 2019, a local pastor also moved the High Court, arguing that the ban hinders his congregation’s freedom to worship.

 Anti-discrimination laws are also fairly weak.
 Although LGBTQIA+ people may not be legally hindered in their access to government services, campaigners say discrimination is widespread.
 Same-sex couples cannot apply for public housing or enjoy their partner’s pension benefits.
 Nonetheless, cohabiting same-sex couples enjoy some protections under local domestic violence laws.

 Transgender people may not change legal documents to reflect their identities without gender-confirmation surgery, according to a February 2019 ruling.